BIRD / new pets

 - Experience Level: Intermediate

-- Lifespan: They can live as long as 20 years
+- Lifespan: They can live 20 years or longer

 - Temperament: Conures have playful personalities

-- Behavior: They need at least one hour of daily interaction with their humans
+- Behavior: They need at least two hours of daily interaction with their humans

 - Origin: Conures are native to Central and South America